Powerlearnproject/se-day1-assignment-RaskoProggramer/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+- Prompt engineering is essential in ensuring that AI models like GPT produce relevant, accurate, and context-appropriate responses.
+It plays a critical role in maximizing the effectiveness of AI, tailoring interactions to specific needs, reducing the risk of bias, and ultimately providing users with a more reliable and satisfying experience.
+As AI continues to evolve and become more integrated into various applications, the importance of prompt engineering will only increase, making it a key skill for anyone working with or designing AI systems.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+- Vague Prompt: "Explain technology."
+- Clear and Specific Prompt: "Explain the impact of smartphone technology on modern communication and social interaction."